Everyone

 The Employment Relations Act 2000 defines sexual harassment as direct or indirect requests for sexual activity.

-The person doing the harassing could be the employer (such as a manager), or an employer’s representative, co-worker, a volunteer, or even a non-employee like a client, contractor, or supplier.
+The person doing the harassing could be the employer (such as a manager), or an employer’s representative, co-worker, a volunteer, or even a non-employee like a client, A self-employed person or independent contractor who is hired to perform services under a ‘contract for services’.

 In typical cases, the person might: